Skip to main content

 Understanding Addiction and Recovery

 Addiction is a long-term chronic illness that causes people to use drugs despite harmful consequences.
-Like other mental disorders, addiction has a serious effect on the brain and stops it from working normally.
-Therefore, when someone starts a recovery program they are faced with this mental challenge, and usually a multitude of other challenges.
+Like other mental disorders, addiction has a profound effect on the brain and stops it from working normally.
+Therefore, when someone starts a recovery program, they are faced with this mental challenge, and usually a multitude of other challenges.
 This makes the early days of recovery incredibly difficult.
 This is why the support of loved ones can play such an important role.

 A Step-by-Step Guide on How to Help a Loved One Get Better